Zyst/zyst.io/_posts/2018-01-23-local-lerna-development-patterns.markdown

 `package.json` is located.
 Once there we will type `npm link`.
 This will create a symlink to our global `node_modules` folder.

-We then go back to `our-awesome-server-utilities`, and once there we add the `our-awesome-server-utilities` as a dependency.
-And we then proceed to write `npm link another-library-from-our-friends`.
+We then go back to `our-awesome-server`, and once there we add `our-awesome-server-utilities` as a dependency.
+And we write `npm link another-library-from-our-friends`.
 This will install the version you linked on your local `node_modules` on `our-awesome-server-utilities`.

 This way, when we make changes in `another-library-from-our-friends` they are automagically reflected in `our-awesome-server-utilities`.
 You can now develop with agility, huzzah!

-This is the only pattern I've found that works everywhere, all kinds of weird stuff happens if you use symlinks on Windows, but it might be worth a shot on Unix.

 ### Using canary versions